Evaluating the Usefulness of Paratransgenesis for Malaria Control: Model

 \section{Model}

-We use a compartmental SIS model for human hosts and SIRS model with delay for mosquitoes.
-Human hosts can either be in the susceptible state or the infected state.
+We use a compartmental SIS model for human hosts and SIERS model with delay for mosquitoes.
+Human hosts can either be in the susceptible state, or the infected state.
 A susceptible human host can be infected by the disease, when a mosquito carrying the parasite bites the host.
-We assume that due to availability of effective malarial medications, infected individuals recover at a constant rate and can be re-infected, but they do not die from the disease.
-After contracting the infection, both mosquitoes and humans become infectious after a fixed time duration (incubation time) which depends on the parasite.
-The parasite incubation period inside humans is not included in the model as it is not the focus of our study, and it will not affect our results in any significant manner.
-However, our analyses can be extended easily to incorporate this factor.
+We assume that due to the availability of effective malarial medications, infected individuals recover at a constant rate and can be re-infected, but they do not die from the disease.
+After contracting the infection, mosquitoes become infectious after a fixed time duration (incubation time) which depends on the parasite.

 When a wild type mosquito takes a blood meal from a host infected with the \emph{plasmodium} parasite, the parasite enters the mosquito's midgut in the form of \emph{gametocytes}, which reproduce, eventually producing \emph{sporozoites}, which then invade the mosquito's salivary glands.
 If the mosquito's midgut contains the genetically modified bacteria then the parasite will be killed by the bacteria.
 However, if the sporozoites have already invaded the salivary gland then the bacteria are unable to kill them.
 This is because the bacteria are housed in the midgut and the anti-\emph{plasmodium} molecules secreted by them cannot enter the salivary glands.
 There is a time lag (in days) between the introduction of gametocytes inside the mosquito's midgut and sporozoite invasion of its salivary glands.
-Based on these facts \cite{Baton2005,Wang2012}, we divide the mosquito population into three classes: susceptible, infectious, recovered.
+Based on these observations \cite{Baton2005,Wang2012}, we divide the mosquito population into four classes: susceptible, { exposed}, infectious, recovered.
 We incorporate the time lag (exposed class) using a fixed time delay $\tau$.
-Mosquitoes who do not have both: sporozoites in their salivary glands and the genetically modified bacteria in their midgut belong to the \emph{susceptible} class.
-Mosquitoes with the parasite in their midgut but \emph{no sporozoites} in their salivary glands (mosquitoes exposed to the disease but not yet infectious) are also considered susceptible, because they do not have the capability of spreading the disease.
-Mosquitoes whose salivary glands are invaded by the parasites belong to the \emph{infectious} class.
+Mosquitoes who do not have both: malaria parasites in their body and the genetically modified bacteria in their midgut belong to the \emph{susceptible} class. {Mosquitoes with gametocytes in midgut but no sporozoites in salivary glands and no bacteria in the midgut belong to the \emph{exposed} class. }Mosquitoes whose salivary glands are invaded by the parasites belong to the \emph{infectious} class.